fujiwara-e/WhatInQR/README.md

 ```
 $ python3 -m venv myenv
 $ source myenv/bin/activate
-(myenv ->) pip install pyzbar numpy opencv-python
+$ pip install pyzbar numpy opencv-python
 ```
-if you don't have libzbar.so
+pyzbar depends on zbar. if you don't have libzbar.so
 ```
 $ brew install zbar (For MAC)
 $ sudo apt install libzbar0 (For Linux)